Rory McIlroy Using Taylormade M2 Driver for WGC-HSBC Champions

-World number three Rory McIlroy using TaylorMade M2 driver and 3 wood in preparation for the WGC-HSBC Champions in China
+World number three Rory McIlroy using TaylorMade M2 driver and 3 wood in WGC-HSBC Champions in China

 Rory McIlroy Using TaylorMade M2 Driver